Window Cleaners: Plot

 Donald is still working when Spike the Bee flies over to the tulip and Donald plays a practical joke on the bee by almost drowning him in water.
-This proves to be a mistake as the bee gets revenge and attacks Donald who defends himself with a bucket.
-Donald tries to attack the bee on the building pole and loses balance and falls on the roped platform.
-Then the bee dives down at Donald who swings at the bee with his mop and misses, Donald spins, gets tangled in the rope and tied up.
+This proves to be a mistake as Spike gets revenge and attacks Donald who defends himself with a bucket.
+Donald tries to attack Spike on the building flagpole, but he loses his balance and falls onto the roped platform.
+Spike then dives down at Donald who swings at the bee with his mop and misses.
+Donald spins, gets tangled in the rope, and is tied up.
 Spike sees this as an opportunity to sting Donald's exposed rear end.
-Donald warns the bee not to touch him, but the bee ignores Donald and dives for him, Donald blows at the bee really hard until both Donald and the bee get tired out.
-The bee lands on the platform.
-The bee slowly gets up and aims his stinger into Donald's rear end which causes Donald to yell and gets untied from the roped platform and dives headfirst into the drainpipe until his head comes out of the bottom of the drainpipe.
-Donald yells at Pluto for help but Pluto ignores him and shoves his head back into the drainpipe where Donald continues to scream and goes back to sleep.
+Donald warns the bee not to touch him, but Spike ignores Donald and dives for him.
+Donald blows at Spike really hard until both Donald and Spike are winded.
+Spike lands on the platform.
+He slowly gets up and aims his stinger into Donald's rear end which causes Donald to yell and become untangled from the roped platform.
+Donald dives headfirst into the drainpipe until his head comes out at the bottom.
+Donald yells at Pluto for help, but Pluto ignores him and shoves Donald's head back into the drainpipe where Donald continues to scream.
+Pluto then goes back to sleep.